flatland-association/flatland-benchmarks/evaluation/ai4realnet_orchestrators/README.md

 ## Organization and Responsibilities

-1. The campaign benchmarks are set up in the Validation Campaign Hub by domain-specific project managers (TU Delft, RTE, Manuel Meyer) together with FLATLAND IT administrator.
+1. The campaign benchmarks are set up in the Validation Campaign Hub by domain-specific project managers (TU Delft, RTE, Flatland) together with FLATLAND IT administrator.
 2. The domain-specific orchestrators are configured and deployed by the domain-specific IT administrators: see `orchestrator.py` in the blueprint
 3. Experiments (Test Runners, Test Evaluator) are implemented by KPI Owners: see `test_runner_evaluator.py` in the blueprint.
 4. Experiments are carried out by Algorithmic Researchers, Human Factors Researchers and results are uploaded as a submission to FAB.